kurt-krueckeberg/data-structures-cplus/notes/tree-iterative-traversal.rst

 An iterative equivalent algorithm first pushes the root and its left-most non-null children onto a stack.
 Next stack is popped and the node visited.
 The push-loop then again repeats with the right subtree of the just-visited node: the right child and its non-null left-most children are pushed onto the stack.
 Pushing nodes in the order just described--first the root and its left-most children, then after popping and visiting the current node, the just-visited node's right child follow by its left-most children--matches exactly the in order visiting of nodes.

 The right subtree, if it exists, is not processed until the current node has been visited.
-After we have popped the last node (the one with the largest key) from the stack.
-It stack will be empty, and there are no more non-null children to visist.
+After we have popped the last node (the one with the largest key) from the stack, the stack will be empty.
+There will be no more non-null children to visist.

 .. code-block:: cpp